Afghanistan

 During the year, there was a gradual but stable increase in the number of patients coming to MSF facilities in Afghanistan, largely due to the improved security situation, which made it easier for people to travel.
 However, many Afghans continue to face huge challenges in accessing care.

 In a broken economy, many cannot afford medical assistance.
-The public health system in Afghanistan has also been under-resourced, under-funded and over-burdened for years, and remains unable to meet people’s needs.
-In 2023, MSF teams in Afghanistan witnessed very high bed occupancy rates, reaching 130 per cent to 200 per cent in most facilities.
+The public health system in Afghanistan has also been under-resourced, under-funded, and over-burdened for years, and remains unable to meet people’s needs.
+In 2024, MSF teams in Afghanistan continued to witness very high bed occupancy rates, often reaching 130 to 200 percent in most facilities.

 Bamyan